Omar0995/Omar0995/README.md

 - 👋 Hi, I’m Omran
-- 👀 I’m interested in Data Analysis
+- 👀 I’m an Analytics Engineer
-- 🌱 I’m currently learning Web Scraping
+- 🌱 I’m currently learning DBT
 - 💞️ I’m looking to collaborate on Data analysis projects
-- 📫 How to reach me omar0995@gmail.com
+- 📫 How to reach me omar.omran.business@gmail.com

 <!---
 Omar0995/Omar0995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.